smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/Albert_Electra.md

 ## __FIT MODEL Query Syntax__

-The "__FIT MODEL__" query statement lets you re-train artificial intelligence models.
-The "__FIT MODEL__" statement allows you to re-train datasets defined with the query_expr that comes after the "__AS__" clause.
-In this case, the label of the data used for re-training should be the same as the label used for the previous training.
+The "__FIT MODEL__" query statement lets you retrain artificial intelligence models.
+The "__FIT MODEL__" statement allows you to retrain datasets defined with the query_expr that comes after the "__AS__" clause.
+In this case, the label of the data used for retraining should be the same as the label used for the previous training.

 ```sql
 query_statement: